humhub/documentation/docs/develop/modules-migrate.md

 - The sort order for Menu Entries or BaseStack (e.g. Sidebars) classes should now be set to a maximum of 10000.
 If no sort order is specified, the sort order is set to 9000.

+- Classes (LDAP, HTTP Client) from the deprecated Zend Framework have been replaced by the compatible Laminas Framework.
+There is a compatibility layer but classes should be replaced up to HumHub 1.8.

 Migrate from 1.5 to 1.6
 -----------------------